Trans-Am Series: GT

 This class complies more with the classic Trans Am standards of "the glory era", and is the entry-level class of the three production-based classes within the Trans Am Series.
 "All vehicles must be production based, whether mass-production or limited-production, or a "kit car" that matches the look and performance of the GT class, and is available to the general public" (including 'track specific' models), such as Ford Mustangs, Chevrolet Camaros, Dodge Vipers, Nissan 350Zs, Porsche Caymans, or Mercedes-AMGs, and many more.
-The class is intended to be a competition between late model, nearly stock, high-performance cars, and it's a good place for Trans Am Series beginners to start racing in.
+The class is intended to be a competition between late model, nearly stock, high-performance cars, and as the introductory level for Trans Am Series beginners to start racing.
 As with the SGT class, there is a fifteen-year period of full eligibility, and a five-year period of partial eligibility for eligible makes and models where a maximum of six races may be run.
 OEM rear spoilers/wings may be used.
 As with SGT, some engines are required to have approved restrictor plates, for the purpose of equalizing performance.
 Minimum Vehicle Base Weights are adjusted depending on optional components used.

-Event protocol

-Direction of travel

-In the Trans Am Series (as well as the West Coast Series), the direction of travel on the racetrack is up to each race facility.
-It is usually "clockwise" (right to left, as viewed from outside the track), except at Circuit Of The Americas, and WeatherTech Raceway Laguna Seca.

-Sound limit

-As stated in the current Rule Book, "All vehicles must meet the sound requirements of 115 dBA, or less.
-Certain tracks may have lower sound limits.
-If so, and if the series is unable to obtain a waiver, the lower sound limit will be published in the supplemental regulations.
-Cars exceeding the sound limit on-track will be black flagged and not allowed to continue competing until the sound generated by that car is brought within spec."

-Exterior lighting

-As stated in the rule book, operable headlight assemblies are recommended for all cars competing in any class, but are only mandatory in the production (XGT, SGT, and GT) classes.
-The lenses may be clear or yellow tinted.
-An operational low and high beam is recommended, and brightness may be greater than stock.

-A minimum of one fully functional rear brake light, and also at least one fully functional tail/rain light in its/their approximate (TA2 only; all others: stock location) stock location(s) is required on all cars competing in the Trans Am Series.
-It/they must be plainly visible and unobscured, and the brake light(s) must function just as it/they would on a production car.
-Brightness may be greater than stock, but not so bright as to be confused with brake lights.